Small-flowered Michaelmas daisy: how to grow, plus the best varieties

 Undemanding and adaptable, small-flowered Michaelmas daisies are good news for gardeners and pollinators alike with their profuse flowering habit, long season of interest and versatility.
 Grower and expert Helen Picton advises on how to grow them and recommends the best ones for your garden.
 Photographs Jason Ingram

-It would be hard to imagine autumn without the soft, pastel drifts of small-flowered asters.
-The individual flowers of asters may be small, but they are produced en masse, transforming the plants into cloud-like forms.
+It would be hard to imagine autumn without the soft, pastel drifts of the small-flowered Michaelmas daisy (aster).
+The individual flowers may be small, but they are produced en masse, transforming the plants into cloud-like forms.

-While some groups, such as the prolific New York asters, are grown for their striking individual flowers or depth of colour, the small-flowered asters offer a softer approach with their multitude of flowers, arching sprays and interesting foliage.
+While some groups, such as the prolific New York asters, are grown for their striking individual flowers or depth of colour, the small-flowered Michaelmas daisy offers a softer approach with a multitude of flowers, arching sprays and interesting foliage.

-- Season The main flowering period is from early to mid-autumn.
+- Season The main flowering period of the small-flowered Michaelmas daisy is from early to mid-autumn.

 - Conditions Best in sun or light shade in reasonable garden soil.

 - Hardiness Most have a hardiness rating of RHS H7, (tolerating temperatures to below –20ºC) and are suitable for gardens in USDA 4a-9b.

 Where to grow small-flowered Michaelmas daisy

 Small-flowered Michaelmas daisies flourish in good, humus-rich garden soils and will tolerate and even thrive in poorer soils, as long as they do not dry out too much in hot conditions or get waterlogged in winter.
 Winter drainage is particularly important.
 In very hot, dry conditions, Symphyotrichum ericoides cultivars such as ‘Blue Star’ are often the toughest.
 Symphyotrichum cordifolium cultivars and hybrids such as ‘Little Carlow’ enjoy a bit more moisture.